andrewchambers/minias/README.md

   quite light as it uses string and value interning.
 In the future we could use an arena allocator for minias and still avoid manual calls to free.

+- Minias deliberately uses global variables in a style similar class members in C++.
+  This is a more traditional unix style where the unit of data encapsulation is a small program.
+This choice makes sense given we don't aim to build a library.

 - Minias deliberately keeps the peg grammar quite repetitive and simple, please keep it this way.